Salomon Klass: Service in the Finnish Army

 After the 1939 Finnish mobilization, Klass returned to Finland to fight in the Winter War against the Soviet Union.
 He commanded a company that defended Maksima Island in Lake Ladoga.
 Initially, the unit successfully repelled a Soviet assault on the island that was using tanks as snowplows on the frozen lake, after Finnish artillery shattered the ice and some of the tanks fell through.
 However, by February 1940, the Finnish troops on the island had suffered high casualties and the Soviets put more pressure on the defenders.
 On 24 February, a Soviet machine-gunner's bullet entered his skull, permanently disabling one of his eyes.
 He rested in a military hospital until the end of the Winter War.

 Despite his status as a war invalid, he returned to service in the military to train conscripts in the autumn of 1940.
 After the outbreak of the Continuation War, which pitted Germany and Finland against the Soviet Union during World War II, Klass was assigned to be the company commander of the Infantry Regiment 11 First Company in the Kiestinki sector near Uhtua.
-The infantry regiment was subordinate to the German Army of Norway, and Klass had daily exchanges with German and Austrian soldiers.
+The infantry regiment was subordinate to the German Army of Norway, and Klass had daily exchanges with German soldiers.
 Once, a commander of a German division, Colonel Pilgrim, paid a surprise visit to Klass's command position to compliment him on his work and asked if he was from the Baltic region, due to his accent when speaking German.
 Klass answered that his native language was Yiddish and that he was Jewish, to which Pilgrim responded by standing up and saying, "I have nothing personal against you as a Jew", doing the Hitler salute and leaving the tent.